Cole Kmet Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 - Kmet has been the target of 17.8% (88 total) of his team's 494 passing attempts this season.

-- With 12 targets in the red zone this season, Kmet has been on the receiving end of 20.7% of his team's 58 red zone pass attempts.
+- Kmet has seen the ball thrown his way 12 times in the red zone this season, 20.7% of his team's 58 red zone pass attempts.

-- The Bears have thrown the football in 52.3% of their plays from scrimmage this year while staying on the ground 47.7% of the time.
+- The Bears have thrown the ball in 52.3% of their plays from scrimmage this year while running the ball 47.7% of the time.
 This offensive attack ranks 26th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Kmet's matchup with the Vikings.